SusanFair/MechaCar_Statistical_Analysis/README.md

 * Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?

-    Is it reasonable to assume that the linear model is predicting the MechaCar Prototypes accuratly.
+    It is reasonable to assume that the linear model is predicting the MechaCar Prototypes accuratly.
 We are seeing that some attributes of the car design are affecting the mpg attained and some have no direct or provable relationship to the mpg attained.

 ## Summary Statistics on Suspension Coils
-Summary statistics provides a Mean, Median, Variance and Standard Deviations firstly for the entire dataset and secondly per manufacturing lot.
-The criteris is the angle of the spoiler and the PSI effect of that angle.
+Summary statistics provide a Mean, Median, Variance and Standard Deviations firstly for the entire dataset and secondly per manufacturing lot.
+The criteria is the angle of the spoiler and the PSI effect of that angle.

 #### Specification:
 The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.